Christopher BarclayOperations Director

 A community artist and Chicago native, Michelle is a visual storyteller who uses photography and satirical video as a way to provoke dialogue about difficult topics.
 Michelle graduated with her BA in Photography from Southern Illinois University-Carbondale in 2005.
 After graduation she served as an AmeriCorp member for two years at an arts organization that provided youth in-school and after school programming.
 Michelle then was accepted to the Community Arts MFA program at the Maryland Institute College of Art and graduated in 2011.

 Naomi GiddingsSocial Media Specialist

-Naomi Giddings is a freelance illustrator from the Washington, DC area currently living in St. Louis, MO.
-She recently graduated from Washington University in St. Louis with a major in Communication Design (aka illustration) and minors in Creative Writing and Art History & Archaeology.
+Naomi Giddings is a freelance illustrator and designer from the Washington, DC area currently living in Los Angeles, California.
+She graduated from Washington University in St. Louis with a major in Communication Design and minors in Creative Writing and Art History & Archaeology.